-Magnetostratigraphic results suggest that along the Dungsam Chu, the age of the base of the section is at ~7 Ma (Figure 9c), the boundaries between the classic lithological Subgroups of the Siwalik Group being determined at ~6 Ma for the lower to middle Siwalik Subgroups and at $\sim 3.8$ Ma for the middle to upper Siwalik Subgroups, while the top of the section is $\sim 1$ Ma (Figures 9c and 10).
-Previous magnetostratigraphic correlations in the Neogene-Quaternary Himalayan foreland basin from Pakistan to Arunachal Pradesh document ages ranging from 8 to 12 Ma for the lower to middle Siwalik transition (e.g. [Chirouze et al., 2012a; Gautam and Fujiwara, 2000; Ojha et al., 2009; Ojha et al., 2000; Tokuoka et al., 1986]) and from 2 to 3.5 Ma for the Middle to Upper Siwalik transition (e.g. [Behrensmeyer et al., 2007; Ojha et al., 2009; Sanyal et al., 2004]) (Figure 14a).
-Therefore, in the Dungsam Chu section, the boundary between the lower and middle Siwalik Subgroups is 2 to 6 Ma younger than documented elsewhere along the Himalayan arc.
-Furthermore, the duration of deposition of the middle Siwalik Subgroup varies from 3-6 Ma in central and western Nepal (Surai and Muksar Khola sections) [Ojha et al., 2009], to about 2-3 Ma in Bhutan (Dungsam Chu section) to as long as 8 Ma in Arunachal Pradesh (Kameng section, Figure 15a) [Chirouze et al., 2012a].
+Siwalik subgroups, while the top of the section is ~1 Ma (Figures 9c and 10).
+Previous magnetostratigraphic correlations in the Neogene-Quaternary Himalayan foreland basin from Pakistan to Arunachal Pradesh document ages ranging from 8 to 12 Ma for the lower to middle Siwalik transition [e.g., Chirouze et al., 2012; Gautam and Fujiwara, 2000; Ojha et al., 2000, 2009; Tokuoka et al., 1986] and from 2 to 3.5 Ma for the middle to upper Siwalik transition [e.g., Behrensmeyer et al., 2007; Ojha et al., 2009; Sanyal et al., 2004] (Figure 14a).
+Therefore, in the Dungsam Chu section, the boundary between the lower and middle Siwalik subgroups is 2 to 6 Ma younger than documented elsewhere along the Himalayan arc.
+Furthermore, the duration of deposition of the middle Siwalik subgroup varies from 3 to 6 Ma in central and western Nepal (Surai and Muksar Khola sections) [Ojha et al., 2009] to about 2-3 Ma in Bhutan (Dungsam Chu section) to as long as 8 Ma in Arunachal Pradesh (Kameng section, Figure 14a) [Chirouze et al., 2012].
 Apparently, the Kameng section differs significantly from the Nepalese and Bhutanese sections (Figure 14a) although these differences are not straightforward to explain.

-Indeed, it has been clearly demonstrated that vertical transitions between lithostratigraphic formations and their lateral diachroneity cannot be interpreted simply in terms of tectonic and climatic forcing, especially in foreland basins (e.g. [Barberà et al., 2001; DW Burbank et al., 1986; Charreau et al., 2009; Heermance et al., 2007]).
-These changes reflect the 4D spacetime evolution of depositional profiles documented by one-dimensional vertical sections located at different positions, more proximal or more distal, with respect to the mountain range and its foreland.
-Consequently, extensive and careful spatio-temporal constraints, both parallel and perpendicular to the orogenic system, are necessary to properly discuss what controls the vertical and lateral transitions between the lithostratigraphic formations in a foreland basin.
-Additionally, a sedimentological and stratigraphical reading of such variations in terms of paleoenvironmental, paleogeographical and sequential evolution is often more pertinent than a strictly lithostratigraphic approach.
+Indeed, it has been clearly demonstrated that vertical transitions between lithostratigraphic formations and their lateral diachroneity cannot be interpreted simply in terms of tectonic and climatic forcing, especially in foreland basins [e.g., Barberà et al., 2001; Burbank et al., 1986; Charreau et al., 2009; Heermance et al., 2007].
+These changes reflect the 4-D space-time evolution of depositional profiles documented by one-dimensional vertical sections located at different positions, more proximal or more distal, with respect to the mountain range and its foreland.
+Consequently, extensive and careful spatiotemporal constraints, both parallel and perpendicular to the orogenic system, are necessary to properly discuss what controls the vertical and lateral transitions between the lithostratigraphic formations in a foreland basin.
+Additionally, a sedimentological and stratigraphical reading of such variations in terms of paleoenvironmental, paleogeographical, and sequential evolution is often more pertinent than a strictly lithostratigraphic approach.

 6.2.
-Depositional environments and paleogeography
+Depositional Environments and Paleogeography

-The Siwalik Group in Bhutan shows an overall distal to proximal trend as observed everywhere else in the Himalayan foreland basin (e.g., [Chirouze et al., 2012a; P G DeCelles et al., 1998b; Kumar et al., 2003; Nakayama and Ulak, 1999].
-This long-term progradational trend, which is typical of the filling sequence of foreland basins at their active margin (e.g. [Jordan, 1995; Puigdefàbregas et al., 1986; Schlunegger et al., 1997; Sinclair and Allen, 1992; Stockmal et al., 1992]) is controlled by the propagation of the deformation front, generally together with an increasing erosion and sediment flux, related to the horizontal and vertical growth of the adjacent mountain range.
+The Siwalik Group in Bhutan shows an overall distal to proximal trend as observed everywhere else in the Himalayan foreland basin [e.g., Chirouze et al., 2012; DeCelles et al., 1998b; Kumar et al., 2003; Nakayama and Ulak, 1999].
+This long-term progradational trend, which is typical of the filling sequence of foreland basins at their active margin [e.g., Jordan, 1995; Puigdefàbregas et al., 1986; Schlunegger et al., 1997; Sinclair and Allen, 1992; Stockmal et al., 1992], is controlled by the propagation of the deformation front, generally together with an increasing erosion and sediment flux, related to the horizontal and vertical growth of the adjacent mountain range.

-To the west of the system, the sedimentary paleoenvironments are thus interpreted as meandering and braided fluvial depositional systems (lower and middle Siwalik Subgroups) grading into alluvial fan systems (upper Siwalik Subgroup) (Figure 14b).
-This kind of environmental evolution is uniformly observed from Pakistan [Abbasi and Friend, 2000; Willis, 1993; Zaleha, 1997], to western India [Brozovic and Burbank, 2000; G D Johnson et al., 1983; Kumar et al., 2003; Kumar et al., 2004; Suresh et al., 2004] and Nepal [P G DeCelles et al., 1998b; Huyghe et al., 2005; Nakayama and Ulak, 1999; Ojha et al., 2009].
-In some places, floodplains with intermittent lacustrine conditions attributed to seasonal flooding are also recorded [P G DeCelles et al., 1998b; Hoorn et al., 2000], but always in a continental environment.
+To the west of the system, the sedimentary paleoenvironments are thus interpreted as meandering and braided fluvial depositional systems (lower and middle Siwalik subgroups) grading into alluvial fan systems (upper Siwalik subgroup) (Figure 14b).
+This kind of environmental evolution is uniformly observed from Pakistan [Abbasi and Friend, 2000; Willis, 1993; Zaleha, 1997] to western India [Brozovic and Burbank, 2000; Johnson et al., 1983; Kumar et al., 2003, 2004; Suresh et al., 2004] and Nepal [DeCelles et al., 1998b; Huyghe et al., 2005; Nakayama and Ulak, 1999; Ojha et al., 2009].
+In some places, floodplains with intermittent lacustrine conditions attributed to seasonal flooding are also recorded [DeCelles et al., 1998b; Hoorn et al., 2000] but always in a continental environment.